2020 Birds and Insects of the Okanagan Calendars are now available.

 About the Calendar

-The limited edition Birds of the UBC Okanagan Campus 2020 and Insects of the UBC Okanagan Campus 2020 wall calendars were created by a trio of camera-wielding biology professors in the Irving K. Barber School of Arts and Sciences.
+The limited edition Birds of the UBC Okanagan Campus 2020 and Insects of the UBC Okanagan Campus 2020 wall calendars were created by a trio of camera-wielding biology professors in the Irving K. Barber Faculty of Science.
 Proceeds go toward undergraduate education.

 The calendars are a labour of love, says contributor Associate Professor Bob Lalonde.